Based on 12 reviews

 We will walk around One of the three Durbar Squares in the Kathmandu Valley, Kathmandu Durbar Square.
 We are surrounded by astounding architecture dating back to the Lichhavi Period in the third century.

-Moreover, these three complexes were inscribed on the UNESCO World Heritage Sites in the same year, 1979 AD.
+Moreover, these three complexes were inscribed as UNESCO World Heritage Sites in 1979 AD.

 Meals: Breakfast

 Today, we will take an early morning flight to Pokhara, famously known as the city of lakes.
-There are seven lakes in the Pokhara region, among which Phewa Lake is the second largest in Nepal.
+The Pokhara region has seven lakes, among which Phewa Lake is the second largest in Nepal.
 Our accommodation will be in one of the best hotels near Phewa Lake.

 Many people know Nepal as a mountainous country.
-Visiting the International Mountain Museum will teach you about the mountains’ history and culture.
+Visiting the International Mountain Museum will teach you about the history and culture of the mountains.
 Your day will end with memories of the mountains, their fascinating past, and alluring tales of mountain communities and famous climbers.

 Accommodation: Hotel Water Front or a similar hotel